 What, then, might be the contours of an alternative imagination?
-Methodologies of research in the natural sciences have already shifted from fieldwork to simulating systems in the laboratory.
+I mentioned, in the last chapter, that methodologies of research in the natural sciences have already shifted from fieldwork to simulating systems in the laboratory.
 Despite the philosophy of representation being adhered to, at least the form has been altered, so that the task of explaining what is 'natural' or 'out there' is no longer the simple task of science.
 What of technology?
 Have things changed, to repeat the cliché, in technology too with the arrival of digital technologies that seem to be enveloping, un-ending, and at the same time precise?
 An initial examination of two kinds of digital technologies, or rather two kinds of uses that digital technologies are visibly put to, might help unravel this question.
 Data bases, in use in medical institutions, in governance, in outreach programmes, are seen to categorize to the last digit, and in doing so, attempt to account for every natural phenomenon as it were, as statistic, as factor, as category.
 In doing so, they are the new dream for policy makers; and more so for critiques, who find in their attempts at categorization fodder for fresh critique.
 This attempt at information-retrieval, say the critiques, or this attempt at inclusion through categories, is doomed from the start.
 But what of imaging technologies?
-Such technologies, that by their very nature need to reveal themselves in form to the end-user, seem to function not in hostility towards, or through a panopticon-like gaze on, the patient/ client/ user.
-While absolute surveillance can be read into the precision of their 'results', and cold metal detected in their arms-held-out-to the user, there is yet a something, an association, a lack of separation between one and the other that suggests an interdependence, where results may not be obtained without association.
+Such technologies, that by their very nature need to reveal themselves in form to the end-user, seem to function not in hostility with, or through a panoptican-like gaze on, the patient/ client/ user.
+While absolute surveillance can be read into the precision of their 'results', and cold metal detected in their arms-held-out-to the user, there is yet a something, an association, or a lack of separation between one and the other that suggests an interdependence, an absence of result without association.
 Is this different from earlier, other, technologies?
 Or is such a reading of other technologies possible, and possibly more accurate?
 Is the digital a different world or does it allow for a different reading of the world?
-These are questions this investigation has, I hope, helped pose to the critical analyses of technology.
+These are questions this investigation has helped pose to the critical analyses of technology.

 Some of the detours through feminist and gender work this investigation has undertaken have been exemplars for the different methodology of 'seeing' that helped pose these questions.
+I have gone into this in some detail in the first chapter.
 Such a different methodology adopts a meaning of perspective that is not 'limited', local, or partial, in the senses in which we have understood it so far, but as bizarre, or fantastic, with respect to the given picture of the world - what I have been calling aporetic.
-My return to the engagements with traditional midwives, or dais, in the preceding section, was also an attempt to re-examine methodologies that seek to invoke excluded perspectives - like ethnography, for instance.
+My return to the engagements with traditional midwives, or dais, in the sixth chapter, was also an attempt to re-examine methodologies that seek to invoke excluded perspectives - like ethnography, for instance.
 In an attempt to find what would facilitate such a sense of perspective as aporetic (not aporetic perspectives which give a sense of empirical fixity), I also therefore attempt a reworking of classical ethnographic methods.